ScanGov/docs/_pages/primer.md

 The public relies on online government services more than ever.
 These services must be accessible and secure for all people.

+### Security
+  - Keeps people’s private info safe (like names, addresses, and social security numbers).
+  - Protects websites from hackers or fake websites.
+  - Helps people trust the government online.

+### Accessibility
+  - Makes websites easy to use for everyone, including people with disabilities.
+  - Helps people who use screen readers or can’t use a mouse.
+  - Ensures fairness—everyone can access the same services.

+### Performance
+  - Makes websites load fast and work well.
+  - Helps people get what they need quickly, even with slow internet.
+  - Reduces frustration and makes services easier to use.

+### Search engine optimization
+  - Helps people find services and information on Google or other search engines.
+  - Makes sure important pages show up when people search online.
+  - Saves time and helps people get the right help faster.

 ## What it is

 Digital experience is a holistic approach to government online services are: